 How Much Parsnips Can Guinea Pigs Eat?

 Parsnips can be quite bad for guinea pigs, so they should only eat a small amount of these vegetables.
-Just give them a few pieces of parsnip at once, and there won’t be any digestion problems for them.
+Just give them a few slices of small to medium-size parsnip at once, and there won’t be any digestion problems for them.

 The good idea is to mix the parsnip with another veggie, like a salad.
 If your guinea pigs dislike the taste, try to serve it mixed with lettuce, bell peppers, broccoli, asparagus, or kale.
 Be creative with their diet!
 The most important thing is that this veggie is a safe food for the guinea pigs!